We are now accepting BERRY tokens

 Chicago has one of the biggest Eastern European populations in the United States, there are sizable Polish, Lithuanian, and Ukrainian communities here.

 According to latest census, Chicago, IL is a home for 33% white residents.
-The second common group is black with 31% residents.
-The list of the most common racial or ethnic groups is closed by latino with 29% residents.
+The second common group is latino with 30% residents.
+The list of the most common racial or ethnic groups is closed by black with 30% residents.

 Chicago is one of America’s most historic cities.
 Railroad enthusiasts can visit Union Station to see what American railways looked liked in days gone by.
 The Chicago Water Tower, built in 1869, was (perhaps unsurprisingly) one of the few structures to survive the great fire of 1871, and its unique architecture is worth checking out.
 Architecture enthusiasts will also want to visit the Frank Lloyd Wright Studio and Home.